 This lab course will focus on engineering applications of the math topics covered in EGR 182 and MATLAB programming skills.
-The lab sessions include experiments of mechanical and electric systems involving math topics most heavily used in the core sophomore-level engineering courses, such as algebraic, trigonometry, vectors and complex numbers, sinusoids and harmonic signals, and derivatives.
-Students may only earn credit for either EGR 182 or EGR 182L.
+The lab sessions include experiments of mechanical and electric systems involving math topics most heavily used in the core sophomore-level engineering courses, such as algebraic, trigonometry, vectors and

+182 or EGR 182L.